President Trump’s trip to Asia highlights daughter Ivanka's prominent role

 "President Trump and Ivanka Trump actually created millions of new jobs and continue to make the U.S. stronger on the global stage but thank you for reminding Americans everyday why they elected Trump," she tweeted.

-On the White House YouTube channel, she updated followers about her father’s meetings, highlighting discussions about 5G technology and security with the prime ministers of Japan and India, who she called a “critical trading partner, critical security partner and critical ally.”
+On the White House YouTube channel, she updated followers about her father’s meetings, highlighting discussions about 5G technology and security with the prime ministers of Japan and India.
+She called India a “critical trading partner, critical security partner and critical ally.”

 Since her father took office, she has become both a diplomat and cheerleader.
 On her Instagram, followed by 4.9 million people, and Twitter feed, followed by 6.6 million, she often posts videos and photos of her meetings and travels.